cassiancc/Raspberry-Core/README.md

 [![Code license (MIT)](https://img.shields.io/badge/code%20license-MIT-green.svg?style=flat-square)](https://github.com/cassiancc/Raspberry-Core/blob/main/LICENSE.txt)

-If you are thinking about using the code or assets from Raspberry Core, please note the mod's licensing. **All assets of Raspberry Core are unlicensed and all rights are reserved to them by their respective authors.** The source code of Raspberry Core mod for Minecraft 1.19.2 is under the MIT license.
+If you are thinking about using the code or assets from Raspberry Core, please note the mod's licensing. **All assets of Raspberry Core are unlicensed and all rights are reserved to them by their respective authors.** The source code of Raspberry Core mod for Minecraft 1.20.1 is under the MIT license.

 ## Credits
-- Contains code from the 1.20 version of [Oreganized](https://modrinth.com/mod/oreganized), used under its [MIT License](https://github.com/TeamGalena/oreganized/blob/1.20.x/LICENSE.md).
 - Contains code from [MerchantCalico's fork](https://github.com/MehVahdJukaar/FarmersDelightRefabricated) of [Farmer's Delight](https://modrinth.com/mod/farmers-delight), used under its [MIT License](https://github.com/MehVahdJukaar/FarmersDelightRefabricated/blob/feat/1.20/emi/LICENSE).

-This repository contains a compiled JAR of Ecologics to allow for the mod to be compiled against, with the copyrighted assets removed.
-Ecologics code is available under its [MIT License](https://github.com/samedifferent/Ecologics/blob/1.19-crossplatform/LICENSE).